 Concepts, representations, and algorithms for processing 3D geometric datasets.
 Topics include shape representations (e.g., triangle meshes and implicit functions), and the geometry processing pipeline covering the acquisition (e.g., with laser scanning or depth cameras), reconstruction, manipulation, editing, analysis, and fabrication (3D printing) of geometric models.

 This course provides a broad introduction to the fundamental concepts, techniques and algorithms in machine learning.

 Introduction to the methods and techniques of mining software engineering data.
 Software repositories and their associated data.
 Data extraction and mining.
 Data analysis and interpretation (statistics, metrics, machine learning).
 Empirical case studies.

-Recent Trends in Big Data Management
+Trends in Big Data Management

 Mathematical and practical aspects of design and analysis of communication networks.
 Topics include: basic concepts, layering, delay models, multi-access communication, queuing theory, routing, fault-tolerance, and advanced topics on high-speed networks, ATM, mobile wireless networks, and optical networks.

 Through recent advances in navigation systems, mobile devices, and new software such as Mapquest and Google Earth, GIS is becoming increasingly important and exciting from a CS perspective.
 This course lays the algorithmic foundations to understand, use and further this technology.

 Evolutionary Computation and Artificial Life

 Study of algorithms based upon biological theories of evolution, applications to machine learning and optimization problems.
 Possible topics: Genetic Algorithms, Classifier Systems, and Genetic Programming.
 Recent work in the fields of Artificial Life (swarm intelligence, distributed agents, behavior-based AI) and of connectionism.